batmandakh/PSA-Downloader/README.md

 Simply run as `perl PSA-downloader.pl`.

 ##### Update:
 Edit the max index of first loop if index get increased next year.
 Adjust the start index of first loop to avoid re-download all.
-The inner/2nd loop indexes are fixed and no need change.
+The inner/2nd loop indexes are fixed(1-12 months) and no need change.

 ##### Error:
 If certain index error will still download as .tgz extension but actually is error plain text.